gowerrobert/MultipleScatteringLearnMoments.jl/README.md

 ```
 ~/.julia/v0.5/MultipleScatteringLearnMoments
 ```
 if you have julia version v0.5.
-From this folder, launder jupyter in a terminal by typing
+From this folder, launch jupyter in a terminal by typing
 ```
 jupyter notebook
 ```
-From with jupyter notebook, open the demo file
+From within jupyter notebook, open the demo file

 ```
 test/demo_L2.ipynb
 ```

 ## More examples